nLab

 It turns out that for modeling additional type-forming operations, however, not all splitting constructions are created equal.

-A better choice is a construction due to Benabou, which defines the objects of E over ΓC to be functors C/ΓE over C which map every morphism of C/Γ to a cartesian arrow.
+Given ECE\to C, one construction due to Benabou (called the “right adjoint splitting”), defines ECE'\to C, where the objects of EE' over ΓC\Gamma\in C are functors C/ΓEC/\Gamma \to E over CC which map every morphism of C/ΓC/\Gamma to a cartesian arrow.
 Type-theoretically, we can think of such an object as a type together with specified compatible substitutions along any possible morphism.
-That type-formers can be extended in this case was proven by Martin Hofmann for dependent sums and dependent products and extensional identity types, and by Michael Warren in the case of intensional identity types (but not for the eliminator).
+That type-formers may be extended in this case was proven by Martin Hofmann for dependent sums and dependent products and the identity types of extensional type theory.
+But this is not generally possible for the identity types of intensional type theory (particularly not their eliminator), which do not have a 1-categorical universal property and hence are not stable under pullback up to isomorphism.

 Universes

-Suppose given a particular morphism p:U˜U in C. We can then define a category with attributes, def.
-4, as follows: the discrete fibration EC corresponds to the representable presheaf C(,U), and the functor EC I is defined by pullback of p.
-We are thus treating U as a “universe” of types.
-We can then of course pass to a contextual category, as described above.
+Suppose given a particular morphism p:U˜Up:\widetilde{U} \to U in CC.
+We can then define a category with attributes, def. , as follows: the discrete fibration ECE\to C corresponds to the representable presheaf C(,U)C(-,U), and the functor EC IE\to C^I is defined by pullback of pp. We are thus treating UU as a “universe” of types.
+We may then of course pass to a contextual category, via example .

-Type-forming operations can be extended strictly in this case by performing them once in the “universal” case, then acting by composition.
+Type-forming operations may be extended strictly in this case by performing them once in the “universal” case, then acting by composition.
 This construction is due to Voevodsky.
 It also meshes quite well with type theories that contain internal universes – a type of types– , and in particular for modeling the univalence axiom.

 Particular important universes include: